dimpase/M2/GitHowTo.md

 Start by "forking" the Macaulay2 repository, by following the following steps in a browser.

-* Create a github account at https://github.com/
+* Create a github account at https://github.com/ and log in to it.
   * We'll assume below that your user name is `JohnDoe`.
 * Add your ssh key at https://github.com/settings/ssh
 * Fork M2 at https://github.com/Macaulay2/M2/fork